JuliaManifolds/ManifoldsBase.jl/docs/src/design.md

 You do not need to know their exact definition at this point, just that there is _one_ exponential map on a Riemannian manifold, and several retractions, where one of them is the exponential map (sometime called exponential retraction for completeness).
 Every retraction has its own subtype of the [`AbstractRetractionMethod`](@ref) that uniquely defines it.

-The following three design patterns aim to fulfill the criteria from above, while also avoiding ambiguities in multiple dispatch using the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) approach.
+The following three design patterns aim to fulfil the criteria from above, while also avoiding ambiguities in multiple dispatch using the [dispatch on one argument at a time](https://docs.julialang.org/en/v1/manual/methods/#Dispatch-on-one-argument-at-a-time) approach.

 ## General order of parameters